Blog by Joe Babaian

 I think it’s probably more of a privilege. ~ Sen. Ron Johnson (when asked by a high school student whether he considered health care a right.)

-A recent chat with Megan Janas reminded me of Atul Gawande’s piece in the New Yorker, “Is Health Care A Right?”
+Of course, this conversation cannot begin without reminding ourselves of Atul Gawande’s piece in the New Yorker, “Is Health Care A Right?”
 Things coming together as they do, with so many interesting topics, I was certain this was the week to look at the elephant in the room.
 We all work toward both disruptive and sustaining innovation, changing and creating healthcare in ways we’re passionate about, and connecting with others who feel the same.
 We are #healthIT pros, marketing ninjas, clinical magicians, nursing wonders, patient voices, and everything in between.
 With all of this in mind, we sometimes pause to consider the basics, even when we don’t have an easy answer.

 That’s the mark of leadership – tackling subjects that are not easy but can be discussed and worked on together without animus or anger.
 That’s what you all do best at #HCLDR – you jump in and bring unbelievable access, knowledge, and skill to bear every day.